 Decarboxylation is the chemical process of removing a hydroxyl group (COOH) from a compound, releasing carbon dioxide.
-Decarboxylating, or activating, marijuana converts THCA, which is found in raw cannabis, to THC, the psychoactive cannabinoid associated with marijuana’s high.
+Decarboxylating, or activating, marijuana converts THCA, which is found in raw cannabis or in other forms like Nirvana CBD 500mg Gummies, to THC, the psychoactive cannabinoid associated with marijuana’s high.

 Most commonly, decarboxylation requires high heat to trigger the chemical process.
 The heat source should be greater than 221°F, which is hotter than the boiling point of water.
 This means anytime medical marijuana is heated, for example through vaporizers like the Pax Era battery, decarboxylation occurs.